pbstck/models/README.md

 ## Note

 Do not move the go.mod file from the root.
-This is due to go with github nmot accpeting module not declared at the root of a repository
+This is due to go with github not accepting module not declared elsewhere than the root of this repository